adriaan-niess/omnetpp-inet-ci/README.md

+# Omnet++ & INET Docker Container

 Dockerfile for building and testing Omnet++ projects.
-The docker container contains:
+Uses Ubuntu 18.04 as base and contains:

-- Omnet 5.4.1
+- Omnet 5.5.1
-- INET 4.1.0 (release and debug build)
+- INET 4.2.0 (release and debug build)
-- Cppcheck
+- Cppcheck 1.89
 - Python3